FoxLisk/alttp-notes/rooms/Ganon.md

 ### Disclaimers:

   1. The strats here are my preference.
 Some situations permit multiple solutions.
 I will not be covering alternatives.
   1. I will not be covering capespins, and I have no advice for blue Ganon.
-This is a guide for astandard Ganon fight with no fancy stuff.
+This is a guide for a standard Ganon fight with no fancy stuff.
   1. It would be dope to have gifs for all of this, but who has the energy

 ### Terminology: